256hz/hh-backend/README.md

 - Iterate through the COLOR_ANCHORS array, which contains one hash per color category.
 The hash's format is `color name: array of anchor colors`.
 Check the distance from the anchor points to the RGB value.
 Store the name of the color that's closest.
 - Commit to database.

+It's not perfect, and grays in particular are more like pastels.
+But it works pretty well.

 ### SCHEMA
 Color
 - id:integer